AntoineBRTL/Real-Time-Path-Tracer/README.md

 Methods you may have to use :

 - `PathTracerRenderer.render()` renders one frame - note that multiple frames are needed to get a clear image.
-- `PathTracerRenderer.resetRenderChain()` breaks the rendering chain which also break the averaging chain.
+- `PathTracerRenderer.resetRenderChain()` breaks the rendering chain which also breaks the averaging chain.
 - `PathTracerRenderer.addToScene(objects:object[])` adds objects to render - note that it's better to add a list of objects than calling this method multiple times with only one object per call - note that this method automatically recompiles the shaders.
 - `PathTracerRenderer.setBackgroundColor(color:object)` changes the sky/background color of the renderer - note that this method automatically recompiles the shaders.
 - `PathTracerRenderer.setMaxBounces(x:number)` changes the maximum bounce(s) per rays - note that this method automatically recompiles the shaders.